Surface-mount technology: Rework

-Defective surface-mount components can be repaired by using soldering irons (for some connections), or using a non-contact rework system.
-In most cases a rework system is the better choice because SMD work with a soldering iron requires considerable skill and is not always feasible.
+Defective surface-mount components can be repaired by using soldering irons (for some connections) or a non-contact rework system.
+In most cases, a rework system is the better choice because SMD work with a soldering iron requires considerable skill and is not always feasible.

 Reworking usually corrects some type of error, either human- or machine-generated, and includes the following steps: